Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-module.rst

 associated cost.
 The cost is based on the size of the bytecode and is charged for both checking validity of the module and on-chain storage.

-The deployment itself does not execute smart contract.
+The deployment itself does not execute a smart contract.
 To execute, a user must first create an *instance* of a contract.

 .. seealso::